Filter by Category

 with James Mattison

-Presenter: James Mattison has a B.A. and M.A. in biology, has worked in research field for 15 years and technical sales for 18, and taught adult ed courses at DelVal''s CLR program.
-He has conducted research in immunology, hepatitis, HIV, at Wistar Institute and Ortho diagnostics.
+Presenter: James Mattison holds both a B.A. and an M.A. in biology.
+He has 15 years of experience working in research and 18 years in technical sales, and has taught adult education courses through Delaware Valley University’s CLR program.
+His research background includes work in immunology, hepatitis, and HIV at the Wistar Institute and Ortho Diagnostics.

 with Lisa Blum

-Presenter: Lisa Blum has over 35 years of experience teaching horticulture at both Saul High School of Agricultural Sciences and still teaches at Temple University.
-She assists with programming at the Ambler Arboretum and is part of the PA Horticultural Society Tree Tenders educational team to train community groups in the care of city and suburban trees.
-Rutgers University, M.S. in Plant Pathology; Duke University, B.S. in Botany
+Presenter: Lisa Blum has over 35 years of experience teaching horticulture at both Saul High School and at Temple University.
+She assists with children’s programming at the Ambler Arboretum and is part of the PHS Tree Tenders educational team to train in the care of city/suburban trees.
+Rutgers University, M.S. in Plant Pathology; Duke University, B.S. in Botany.